Essex lorry deaths: Families of casualties

 Families of those who died told reporters that they had been told that neither the British nor Vietnamese governments were willing to cover the cost of repatriating the bodies back to their homes.
 The deputy chair of the Can Lộc District, had reportedly been told by officials that the Vietnamese government offered to only pay the costs of bringing the bodies "home from the airport" and would pay in advance on behalf of the families only if the families would later pay them back.
 A father of one of the deceased said he was given two options: having the ashes returned for 41,100,000 Vietnam dong (£1,470) or receiving the body for 66,240,000 Vietnam dong (£2,209).

 An international fundraiser through GoFundMe raised money to help cover the potential additional debts that the families might incur bringing home the deceased.
 Additionally, money was donated by Vingroup, and other Vietnamese associations across Europe.
 By the end of November, all bodies had been repatriated to Vietnam.
 Families were worried they could still be left in debt, despite over £84,000 having been raised to help them.

 Popular media

 In October 2021, the BBC broadcast the hour-long documentary Hunting the Essex Lorry Killers.

+Container 39, a Vietnamese web series about this case, directed by Tran Ka My, was released in 2022.